 The desired aspect relies on you being able to give them a reason to click your ad.
 If you are offering treatment for damaged hair you can say that the products you use are high quality and the best.

 The call to action is the last thing needed for a successful Facebook ad.
 You can write out sign up now or get more information as a closing to your copy.
 (PS: Emojis are really good for Facebook ads, so don’t be afraid to put a few!)

-If you are still a little lost with where to start on writing your ad copy, a great introduction is to call out the city / town your hair salon is located in.
+If you are still a little lost with where to start on writing your ad copy, a great introduction is to call out the city/town your hair salon is located.
 “Hey (Insert City Name)!
 I’m (Insert name).”
-This gives that personal touch that users on Facebook aren’t accustomed to from seeing from ads, and this will make people want to become a customer.
+This gives that personal touch that users on Facebook aren’t accustomed to seeing ads, and this will make people want to become a customer.

 Types of Visuals

 The three types of visuals are all great marketing ideas for displaying your offer/services: